Lucasplaygaemes/JNTD/README.md

 # Readme?
 As you may notice, the README file is getting big, and i can't list every new thing neither any changes that i will make in this code.
 So i will add a new file, Features, and the name again is selfexplanatory.
-When a big update or change be made, it will be showed in README for 5~10 days in maximum,
+When a big update or change be made, it will be showed in README for 5~10 days in maximum.
+In the features file will have all that already is on the readme, and what's not.
 # Big Updates?
 I'm want to make big updates for the code, it has some upgrades that need to be done.
 But i may need to change to much of the code, and also need to optimize it.
 So i will make slow changes in the code, i'm thinking in making headers files to make it smaller.
 I'm making modifications, implementing more secure features, and the next big update is....